uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 ## Challenge

 - Create an empty object in the **Hierarchy** and rename it "Ship Environment"
-- Add multiple ships and other objects as chilldren.
+- Add multiple ships and other objects as children, you can find other objects in the ship folder.

-- Drag the "Ship Environment" object into the assets panel to turn it into a prefab.
+- Drag the "Ship Environment" object into the assets panel to turn it into a prefab ( it should turn blue in the hierarchy)
 - Delete the object from the hierarchy
 - Add the prefab to your script
 - Test on your device.